10 Crime-Thriller Books Like The Guest List

 4. A Study in Charlotte (Charlotte Holmes)

 This is a four-book mystery series following the descendants of Sherlock Holmes and John Watson named Charlotte and Jamie.
-The first installment takes place at a boarding school in Connecticut, where Charlotte and Jamie are both being framed for crimes that suspiciously resemble the most iconic Sherlock Holmes mysteries.
+The first installment occurs at a boarding school in Connecticut, where Charlotte and Jamie are framed for crimes that suspiciously resemble the most iconic Sherlock Holmes mysteries.

 Charlotte is intellectual and calculated, albeit a little unhinged.
 On the other hand, Jamie is grounded and supportive, if not a little impulsive.
-Unlike any pair I’ve ever read about in literature, the two of them complement each other.
+Unlike any pair I’ve ever read about in literature, they complement each other.
 Some romantic feelings do develop between them, but the core of this story relies on their friendship.
-The construction of the plot reveals, and the information gathering, the detective work gets better each time.
+The construction of the plot reveals and the information gathering.
+The detective work gets better each time.
 You can relate the mystery aspects with The Guest List.

 A Study in Charlotte